dnhansen/maths-resources/README.md

     There are also plenty of typos.
 Furthermore, many of the basic definitions work for general sets and not only topological spaces.
 There are no exercises, but most (all?) of the proofs are very easy once you have digested the concepts, so these may serve as exercises.
 Of course, any textbook covering nets (e.g. Folland, Willard) also contain exercises that may be of interest.

-    I have also written notes on nets and filters (currently located [here](https://github.com/dnhansen/davey-priestley-order)), which I obviously prefer.
+    I have also written [notes](https://github.com/dnhansen/topology-nets-filters) on nets and filters, which I obviously prefer.

 ### Algebraic topology